GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 * Once the system account is approved as per the instructions above, the user can select “Go to System Accounts” in the widget from their workspace and enter a new system account password.
 * After setting up the password for the system account, the user will see a new section for retrieving a system account API Key.
 The user must enter their password again to retrieve the API Key.
 * This API Key will be used for all API calls as described in this documentation.

-#### System Account Authentication
-In order to utilize the SubAwards Reporting Bulk Upload API, the following is required:
-* Valid SAM.gov Non-federal system account with SubAward permission and Non-federal user account with relevant user role and permission (role name/permission to be finalized).

 ### Type of Connection Validation
 All REST API requests will be validated against the Type of Connection within the system account profile.
 All requests without "REST API" type of connection in the system account profile will be rejected with an error.